J-Hoplin/Puppeteer-Pool-Manager/Readme.md

   pnpm install puppeteer @hoplin/puppeteer-pool
   ```

-## Release 2.10.0
+## Release 2.1.0

 - Garbage collection is executed at the end of each context task
 - Client's method are now all 'static'.
-You don't need to create instance of client and need migration if you are using previous version(< 2.10.0).
+You don't need to create instance of client and need migration if you are using previous version(`< 2.1.0`).
   - `getPoolMetrics`
   - `runTask`
   - `stop`